Human impacts and remediation

 - collate human impacts research and mitigation in support of environmental protection in Antarctica based on developments since the Protocol was agreed.

-To answer these questions scientists are investigating:
+To do this scientists are investigating:

 - tertiary treatment options for station sewage and effluent to reduce the impact on and risks to the environment